-Certain of our supervisors are also our employees.
+Certain of our Supervisors are also our employees.
+Mr. Ye Zhong is a non-employee Supervisor.
 Such employee supervisors are entitled to receiving discretionary bonuses under our compensation policies that are generally applicable to all employees.
 The amounts of such discretionary bonuses are determined with reference to the performance of the department in which an employee serves as well as his or her individual performance.
 The amounts of discretionary bonuses are reviewed and determined annually, based on the review of performance in the preceding year.
 Non-employee supervisors do not receive any discretionary bonus from our Company.

-Stock Appreciation Rights
+Share Appreciation Rights

-We implemented a plan of stock appreciation rights for members of our management in order to provide further incentives for these employees.
-The plan is designed to link the financial interests of our senior management with our future results of operations and the performance of our H shares.
-The number of stock appreciation right units granted to a person may also be adjusted in accordance with the result of his or her performance evaluation.
-Under this plan, stock appreciation rights were granted in units with each unit representing one H share.
-No shares will be issued under the stock appreciation rights plan.
-Upon exercise of the stock appreciation rights, a recipient will receive, subject to any applicable withholding tax, a cash payment in Renminbi, translated from the Hong Kong dollar amount equal to the product of the number of stock appreciation rights exercised and the difference between the exercise price and market price of our Company's H shares at the date of exercise based on the applicable exchange rate between Renminbi and Hong Kong dollar at the date of the exercise.
+We implemented a plan of share appreciation rights for members of our management in order to provide incentives for these employees.
+Under this plan, share appreciation rights were granted in units with each unit representing one H share.
+No shares will be issued under the share appreciation rights plan.
+Upon exercise of the share appreciation rights, a recipient will receive, subject to any applicable withholding tax, a cash payment in Renminbi, translated from the Hong Kong dollar amount equal to the product of the number of share appreciation rights exercised and the difference between the exercise price and market price of our Company's H shares at the date of exercise based on the applicable exchange rate between Renminbi and Hong Kong dollar at the date of the exercise.
+We recognize compensation expense of the share appreciation rights over the applicable vesting period.

-In 2012, we approved the granting of 916.7 million stock appreciation right units to eligible employees.
-Under the terms of this grant, all stock appreciation rights had an exercise price of HK\$4.76 per unit.
-A recipient of stock appreciation rights may exercise the rights in stages commencing November 2013.
-As at November 2014, 2015 and 2016, the total number of stock appreciation rights exercisable may not in aggregate exceed 33.3%, 66.7% and 100%, respectively, of the total stock appreciation rights granted to such person.
-On November 16, 2016, these stock appreciation right units expired, and no stock appreciation right units have been exercised since December 31, 2012.
+In November 2018, we approved the granting of 2,394 million share appreciation right units to eligible employees.
+Under the terms of this grant, all share appreciation rights had a contractual life of five years from date of grant and an exercise price of HK\$3.81 per unit.
+A recipient of share appreciation rights may exercise the rights in stages commencing November 2020.
+As at each of the third, fourth and fifth anniversary of the date of grant, the total number of share appreciation rights exercisable may not in aggregate exceed 33.3%, 66.7% and 100.0%, respectively, of the total share appreciation rights granted to such person.